Deepak9912/django-travel-blog/README.md

 ## Future features

 - I would like to create a profile page for the user where they can upload their pictures and personal details such as full name, email address and profile name.
-- The second future is to display a message to the user when they login, logout and sign up.
+- The second feature is to display a message to the user when they login, logout and sign up.
 - When the user sends an email, there is no message display that message has been sent.
 I would like to display a message and redirect them to the homepage.
 - I would also like to update the categories for the travel blog as per destination such as Europe travel blogs, US travel blogs and so on.

 ## Creating the Django app

-1. Go to the Code Institute Gitpod Full Template Template
+1. Go to the Code Institute Gitpod Full Template
 2. Click on Use This Template
 3. Once the template is available in your repository click on Gitpod
-4. When the image for the template and the Gitpod are ready open a new terminal to start a new Django App
+4. When the image for the template and the Gitpod are ready, open a new terminal to start a new Django App
 5. Install Django and gunicorn: pip3 install django gunicorn
 6. Install supporting database libraries dj_database_url and psycopg2 library: pip3 install dj_database_url psycopg2
 7. Create file for requirements: in the terminal window type pip freeze --local > requirements.txt